Municipal Heat Planning And Cooling Planning

 However, over the course of the 20-year consideration horizon, significant changes will occur in many municipalities, joint municipalities, or offices that will require adjustments to the heat plan.
 Therefore, the heat plan is not a rigid construct but will be updated in due course.
 Legally, an update is required at least every 5 years.

 The heat plan is finished.
 Do I have to replace my heating system now?
+(Explanation based on German Regulations)

 This connection between the Heat Planning Act (WPG) and the Building Energy Act (GEG), also known as the Heating Act, is a widespread misconception.
 Basically, according to the GEG, no functioning heating system needs to be replaced with a new one.
 The GEG only regulates the technological transition from fossil to renewable energies (and waste heat) in the event of a failure.
 As long as the heating system can be repaired in case of damage, it may continue to operate until 2045.
 However, if a heating system fails irreparably after certain milestones, a new heating system must be installed that meets the 65% rule.
 This is regulated in the GEG and has nothing to do with heat planning.